-Hi, my name is Eun Lee and I teach Clarinet Lessons in NYC at Sage Music.
+Hi, my name is Eun Lee and I teach Clarinet Lessons at Sage Music.
 Because you are reading this blog, I know that you care about improving your clarinet playing so I’d like to thank you for making the first step toward becoming a better musician and a better clarinet player.

 These articles will share insider tips with you that all the great professionals and many other students just like you use which will make your clarinet playing feel easier and sound more beautiful right away.
 In this series I am going to show you how to assemble your clarinet, make your first sound, place your hands properly, tongue and articulate on the clarinet, avoid squeaks, and how break in your reeds.